mattzeunert/mattzeunert.github.io/_posts/2016-08-1-dynamic-analysis-source-maps.md

 As I showed above, the mappings tend to work on literals or variable identifiers.
 But if you look at something like a variable declaration you can see that the `"var"` string isn't taken directly from the uncompiled source code.

 Rather, `"var"` appears directly in the source code for the compiler.
-(Babel is in sm-test-compield.js).
+(The Babel code is in sm-test-compield.js).

 ![](/img/blog/dynamic-analysis-sourcemaps/mapping-var.png)

-So in practice I have to discard a lot of the collected data, because the relationship it describes isn't the relationship between the original source code and the compiled code.
+So in practice I have to discard a lot of the collected data, because the relationship it describes isn't the relationship between the original code and the compiled code.

 While stepping through certain parts of the code works well, there are other parts where the source map doesn't work at all.